-The new feature that changes everything is the “Use Facebook as Page” link in the Account menu at the top right of Facebook when you are logged in.
+The new feature that changes everything is the “Use Facebook as:” section in the settings (Gear icon) menu at the top right of Facebook when you are logged in.
 Facebook Page veterans can see this link to see what’s changed.
 Once you are logged into your page you now take on your alter ego.
 Step out of your Clark Kent suit and post, like pages, comment, and see a custom news feed – just like a Facebook superuser.
 And of course you can use the page to syndicate your content automatically as before using RSS from a Web site or blog.

 Another great use of the Use Facebook as Page option is that you can aggregate news from pages you “like” in your industry.
 When you see a story that catches your attention you can comment on it.
 It’s much easier to see relevant news stories when you’re not seeing updates of your baby cousin’s new halloween costume.
 Since making comments in Facebook is easy and fast, you can really get your name out there.
 Also, I noticed some blogs I followed got more comments from Facebook than on the actual blog site.
 Interesting.
 I think more technically-oriented people sometimes forget that regular Internet users use Facebook most of the time.
 It’s how they “make the rounds” in the digital space.
 Plus PR people NEED to be on Facebook all the time, so you need a professional presence on Facebook to get noticed and interact.

 FaceBook Page Tab and the IFrame

 You’ll notice a big design difference with regular Facebook user profile and business Facebook Pages because of what’s called the tab feature of the Facebook Page.
 Facebook pages can have a design (if the owner chooses) that look like mini Web pages.
 They are even easier to create now that Facebook has migrated to what’s called the iFrame to display tab content.